enna-systems/react-native-new-snap-carousel/README.md

 -----

 ## ✨ Some great news for you, fellow plugin user!
+This is a new repository for the plugin, which was previously hosted on [Github](https://github.com/meliorence/react-native-snap-carousel).

 ### 💡 **[Head over there now](https://github.com/meliorence/react-native-snap-carousel/blob/master/doc/VERSION_4.md)** to learn more about all the goodness that's coming your way.